actualbudget/docs/docs/experimental/simplefin-sync.md

 ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-01.png)

-2. You will recieve an email with the login link, after a few minutes.
+2. You will receive an email with the login link, after a few minutes.
 Click this link to log into your account dashboard.

 ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-02.png)